edgexfoundry/edgex-docs/docs_src/security/Ch-Configuring-Add-On-Services.md

-If it is desirable to let user or other application services outside EdgeX's Docker network access the endpoint of the add-on service, then we can configure and add it via `proxy-setup` service's `ADD_PROXY_ROUTE` environment variable.  `proxy-setup` adds those services listed in that environment variable into the API gateway (also known as Kong) route so that the endpoint can be accessible using Kong's proxy endpoint.
+If it is desirable to let user or other application services outside EdgeX's Docker network access the endpoint of the add-on service, then we can configure and add it via `proxy-setup` service's `ADD_PROXY_ROUTE` environment variable.  `proxy-setup` adds those services listed in that environment variable into the API gateway routes so that the endpoint can be accessible via the gateway.

 One example of adding API gateway access routes for both `device-camera` and `device-modbus` is given as follows: